-Can friends or siblings buy a house together?
+Can a group of friends or siblings buy a house together?

 Buying a house as a single person can be ridiculously expensive.
 Not only do you have to save a deposit by yourself, you’ll also need to pay for solicitors, valuations, moving costs and in some cases, stamp duty.
 With house prices rising so quickly and the overall cost of living going up, you might be thinking of buying a house with siblings or friends instead.
 If this is you, here’s what you need to know: